 Important: Warning messages have been introduced in the ut_realtime_reporter

 of utPLSQL v3.1.7.
-Therefore warning messages are empty, if you use v3.1.4, v3.1.5 or v3.1.6.
+Therefore warning messages are empty if you use v3.1.4, v3.1.5 or v3.1.6.

-BTW, I see no reason to work with an old version of utPLSQL, beside the fear of new bugs. utPLSQL is basically stateless, this means there is no data to be migrated.
+BTW, I see no reason to work with an old version of utPLSQL, besides the fear of new bugs. utPLSQL is basically stateless, which means there is no data to be migrated.
 Hence, a complete reinstall is always feasible and the annotation cache will be recalculated automatically.
 If you really stumble over a critical bug, then fix it by installing the previous version.
 It is simple enough.
 And don’t forget to let us know.
 Thanks in advance. ;-)

 The utPLSQL framework captures all DBMS_OUTPUT